prabeesh/prabeesh.github.io/content/blog/developing-a-simple-game-with-html5-slash-canvas.md

 document.addEventListener('keydown', function);
 ```
 The functions used for  game development are
-The WhichKey() is used for the read the keyboard input.
-The UP/DOWN arrow keys are used for controlling gun movements.
-The Enter key is used for start the game.
-The space key is used for firing.
+The `WhichKey()` function reads the keyboard input.
+The UP/DOWN arrow keys control gun movements.
+The Enter key starts the game.
+The space key fires.
 ```javascript
 function WhichKey(event)  {
    if (event.keyCode==38) //UP arrow